Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/README.md

 # Azure Form Recognizer client library for JavaScript

-**Note:** This preview version targets Azure Form Recognizer service API version v2.0-preview.

 Azure Cognitive Services [Form Recognizer](https://azure.microsoft.com/services/cognitive-services/form-recognizer/) is a cloud service that uses machine learning to recognize text and table data from form documents.
 It includes the following main functionalities:

 * Custom models - Recognize field values and table data from forms.
 These models are trained with your own data, so they're tailored to your forms.
 You can then take these custom models and recognize forms.
 You can also manage the custom models you've created and see how close you are to the limit of custom models your account can hold.
 * Content API - Recognize text and table structures, along with their bounding box coordinates, from documents.
 Corresponds to the REST service's Layout API.
-* Prebuilt receipt model - Recognize data from USA sales receipts using a prebuilt model.
+* Prebuilt receipt model - Recognize data from sales receipts using a prebuilt model.

 [Source code](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/formrecognizer/ai-form-recognizer/) |
 [Package (NPM)](https://www.npmjs.com/package/@azure/ai-form-recognizer) |